UK Parliament to hold virtual debates amid virus lockdown

 “In 1349, the Black Death forced Parliament not to sit,” Rees-Mogg wrote.
 “Today, we can do better thanks to technology, Mr. Speaker and a determination to keep our democracy going.”

 Meg Russell, director of the Constitution Unit at University College London, said the new arrangements were “unique and unprecedented.”
-But she said politics would be more difficult without “face to face and informal contact.”
+But she said politics would be more difficult without “face-to-face and informal contact.”

 “Politics is a lot more consultative than people think,” she said.
 “Informal conversations and things which go on out of the public eye are really crucial to the way that Parliament runs.”